 In adult patients, amiodarone can be given for VT/VF cardiac arrest via intravenous (IV)/intraosseous (IO) infusion as a 300 mg rapid bolus followed by an additional bolus of 150 mg IV/IO if VT or VF persists.
-If ROSC is obtained, a continuous infusion is started at 1 mg/min for 6 hours followed by 0.5 mg/min.
-For treatment of all acute tachyarrhythmias in adults, amiodarone can be given IV 150 mg over 10 minutes followed by a 1 mg/min infusion for 6 hours.
-This should be followed by infusion at 0.5 mg/min.
-It is recommended that total doses over 24 hours not exceed 2.4 grams.
-Recommended oral dosing is 400 to 600 mg daily in divided doses for 2 to 4 weeks followed by maintenance dosing of 100 to 200 mg daily.
-No dosage adjustment is needed for renal impairment.
+If the patient achieves ROSC, a continuous infusion is started at 1 mg/min for 6 hours, followed by 0.5 mg/min.
+For the treatment of all acute tachyarrhythmias in adults, amiodarone can be given IV 150 mg over 10 minutes, followed by a 1 mg/min infusion for 6 hours, followed by infusion at 0.5 mg/min.
+The recommended total dose over 24 hours should not exceed 2.4 grams.
+Recommended oral dosing is 400 to 600 mg daily in divided doses for 2 to 4 weeks, followed by maintenance dosing of 100 to 200 mg daily.
+No dosage adjustment is necessary for renal impairment.

 Pediatric advanced life support dosing is 5 mg/kg (maximum 300 mg per dose) rapid bolus IV/IO for cardiac arrest.
 This dose may be repeated two times if VF or pulseless VT persists.
-For perfusing pediatric tachyarrhythmias, a similar loading dose can be given, however, the time of administration is lengthened to 20 to 60 minutes.
-This can be followed by a 5 mcg/kg/min infusion, which may be titrated up to a max dose of 15 mcg/kg/min for a max of no more than 20 mg/kg within 24 hours.
+For perfusing pediatric tachyarrhythmias, the patient receives a similar loading dose; however, the time of administration stretches to 20 to 60 minutes - this can be followed by a 5 mcg/kg/min infusion, which may be titrated up to a max dose of 15 mcg/kg/min for a max of no more than 20 mg/kg within 24 hours.

 Cardiac toxicity from amiodarone administration can be related to its therapeutic mechanism.
 Unfortunately, the same qualities that make this drug useful for treating arrhythmias also can lead to bradycardia as well as atrioventricular and intraventricular conduction abnormalities.
 While most studies have proven the safety of amiodarone regarding pro-arrhythmic events, amiodarone may induce TdP in the first 48 hours of IV administration.
 Amiodarone may be the most common cause of drug-induced TdP.
-Risk of developing TdP is increased in patients who have pre-existing electrolyte abnormalities or who are also being treated with beta blockers and/or digoxin.
+The risk of developing TdP increases in patients who have pre-existing electrolyte abnormalities or who are also receiving treatment with beta-blockers and/or digoxin.
 QT prolongation is a risk factor for TdP, but amiodarone-induced TdP can occur even with a normal QT interval.
 Chronic oral administration of amiodarone is rarely associated with TdP.

 Amiodarone therapy may result in hypo- or hyperthyroidism, with hypothyroidism being almost twice as common.
 Toxicity usually is related to thyroiditis.
-Due to the risk of thyroid disease, baseline thyroid function tests should be obtained and followed up every six months.
+Due to the risk of thyroid disease, the clinician should obtain baseline thyroid function tests and followed up every six months.
 Amiodarone-induced thyroid toxicity should be suspected in patients with weight loss or any change in cardiac status.
 Treatment of hypothyroidism includes levothyroxine.
 Treatment of hyperthyroidism may involve a combination of corticosteroids, propylthiouracil or methimazole, and possible thyroidectomy.
 Patients with a pre-existing hyperthyroid disease can develop thyrotoxicosis because amiodarone contains iodine.
-Amiodarone-associated thyrotoxicosis can be difficult to treat and carries a high risk for mortality.
-Adding to this complexity is amiodarone’s beta-blocking effects which can mask classic symptoms of thyrotoxicosis.
+Amiodarone-associated thyrotoxicosis can be difficult to treat and carries a high risk of mortality.
+Adding to this complexity is amiodarone’s beta-blocking effects, which can mask classic symptoms of thyrotoxicosis.

 There is a 1% annual incidence of liver toxicity in patients treated with amiodarone.
 Most cases resolve after stopping the drug; however, toxicity can occasionally progress to end-stage liver disease and cirrhosis.
 IV amiodarone may cause acute liver injury within one day of infusion.
 Nausea, anorexia, and constipation are the most common gastrointestinal side effects.

 Peripheral IV administration of amiodarone can result in phlebitis.
-If a patient has a central venous catheter, that route may be preferred over a peripheral IV.
-When infusing amiodarone through a peripheral IV, the access site should be monitored frequently and the infusion stopped and changed to another site if phlebitis is noted.
+If a patient has a central venous catheter, that route may be preferable to peripheral IV.
+When infusing amiodarone through a peripheral IV, the access site requires frequent monitoring, and the infusion stopped and changed to another site if the staff notes phlebitis.

 Amiodarone is contraindicated in patients with second or third-degree heart block who do not have pacemakers.
-Amiodarone is contraindicated in patients with pre-excitation (Wolff-Parkinson-White syndrome) and concurrent atrial fibrillation.
+Amiodarone contraindications also include patients with pre-excitation (Wolff-Parkinson-White syndrome) and concurrent atrial fibrillation.
 Amiodarone should be avoided in patients with baseline QT prolongation.
-The incidence of hypersensitivity reactions to amiodarone in patients who have documented iodine allergies has been evaluated; however, retrospective studies have concluded that allergies to iodine or iodinated contrast agents may not constitute an absolute contraindication to amiodarone.
+The incidence of hypersensitivity reactions to amiodarone in patients who have documented iodine allergies has undergone evaluation; however, retrospective studies have concluded that allergies to iodine or iodinated contrast agents may not constitute an absolute contraindication to amiodarone.

-Administering amiodarone to treat atrial fibrillation with rapid ventricular response involves complex decision-making and a broad differential diagnosis.
-Due to amiodarone’s adverse side effect profile, alternative therapies should be considered before administering amiodarone.
-In addition, the clinician should ensure that the patient has no reversible causes, such as fever, hypovolemia, or hypoxia, for atrial fibrillation with a rapid ventricular response before initiating treatment with amiodarone.
+Administering amiodarone to treat atrial fibrillation with rapid ventricular response involves complex decision-making and broad differential diagnosis.
+Due to amiodarone’s adverse side effect profile, alternative therapies should merit consideration before administering amiodarone.
+Also, the clinician should ensure that the patient has no reversible causes, such as fever, hypovolemia, or hypoxia, for atrial fibrillation with a rapid ventricular response before initiating treatment with amiodarone.
 For these patients, addressing the underlying cause should be the prime mode of therapy rather than administering amiodarone.

 Per the American Heart Association and Advanced Cardiac Life Support guidelines, patients who are hemodynamically unstable from tachyarrhythmias more rapid than 150 beats per minute should receive direct current cardioversion.
-If cardioversion is unsuccessful, these patients may be treated with amiodarone.
+If cardioversion is unsuccessful, these patients may receive treatment with amiodarone.
 Hemodynamically unstable patients with heart rates less than 150 beats per minute need to have other etiologies explored as the cause of their instability.
-However, treatment with cardioversion or amiodarone may still be indicated.
+However, treatment with cardioversion or amiodarone may still be necessary.

-Anticoagulation needs to be considered in all patients receiving amiodarone for atrial fibrillation who have no clear contraindications.
+Anticoagulation is a consideration in all patients receiving amiodarone for atrial fibrillation who have no clear contraindications.
 A CHA2DS2-VASc score may aid clinical decision-making regarding the initiation of anticoagulation.

 Acute amiodarone toxicity from overdose is a relatively rare phenomenon.
 Its high volume of distribution makes it unlikely to cause serious toxicity as a single ingestion.
-However, patients with suspected acute amiodarone overdose should have continuous cardiac monitoring for two to three days after ingestion as toxic effects may be delayed.
-The literature on toxicity from acute amiodarone overdose describes primarily cardiovascular side effects including hypotension, bradycardia, VT, and TdP.
+However, patients with suspected acute amiodarone overdose should have continuous cardiac monitoring for two to three days after ingestion as toxic effects may experience a delay before appearing.
+The literature on toxicity from acute amiodarone overdose describes primarily cardiovascular side effects, including hypotension, bradycardia, VT, and TdP.
 However, as noted above, these adverse effects may occur at recommended dosing as well.
 Treatment of acute toxicity may include vasopressor support as well as magnesium for TdP.
-Temporary pacing may be required for bradycardia, and over-drive pacing may be warranted for treatment of TdP.
-Activated charcoal is recommended for acute ingestions.
+Temporary pacing may be necessary for bradycardia, and TdP treatment may warrant over-drive pacing.
+Activated charcoal is the recommended therapy for acute ingestions.
 No specific antidote for amiodarone toxicity is available, and amiodarone is not dialyzable.